Resume Format Guide (with Examples)

 Here are a few other techniques you can use to write a shorter resume:

-- Instead of listing each function of every job you’ve held, pick 2–3 key impacts you made in those roles.
+Instead of listing each function of every job you have held, pick 2–3 key impacts you made in those roles.

 4. Feature section headers

 Bolding, underlining or increasing the font size for section headers can help employers quickly find the information they are looking for.
 Be careful when formatting section headers.
-They should be differentiated from the section body in a clean, professional way.
+They are required to be differentiated from the section body in a clean, professional way.
 You can stylise your headers in a few different ways.

 You can also apply these styles to your name and contact information at the top of your resume.
-This information should be the first thing employers see and it should be easy to read and reference.
+This information is required to be the first thing employers see and ensure it is easy to read and reference.

 5. Use bullet points where appropriate

 Using bullet points in your experience, skills or education sections allows employers to easily pick the most relevant pieces of information from your background.
-Bullet points should be used to list your achievements.
+Bullet points are required to be used to list your achievements.
 Avoid using one or two bullet points.
 If you have less than three pieces of information, simply list them without bullets in sentence form or use other punctuation to separate different ideas.

-For example, under a position you’ve held in the experience section, you would use bullets to communicate how you were successful in that role:
+For example, under a position you have held in the experience section, you would use bullets to communicate how you were successful in that role:

 In the education section, you might not have three or more ideas to share so it might look something like this without bullet points: